-Personal counseling is provided by Licensed Professional Counselors who are sensitive to the many issues affecting college students today.
+Personal counseling is provided by Licensed Professional Counselors or Licensed Clinical Social Workers who are sensitive to the many issues affecting college students today.
 Such issues include, but are not limited to, homesickness, relationship difficulties, adjustment problems, family issues, emotional stress, addictions, depression and anxiety.
 More severe problems requiring long-term treatment will be referred to community resources.